Ascension Island and the 1982 Falklands Conflict

 As ships started to arrive, Ascension was used to move supplies between ships and from the airfield to ships.

 Accommodation buildings were renovated and fitted out by teams of Royal Engineers and local cable and Wireless personnel.
-A tented facility was also erected at English Bay and the 4449 Mobile Support Squadron USAF ‘loaned’ a number of prefabricated accommodation units.
+A tented facility was also erected at English Bay and the 4449th Mobility Support Squadron (MOBSS) USAF initially ‘loaned’ a number of prefabricated accommodation units and later, billets, hospital, hangars, kitchen/mess, water treatment, HVAC, power, etc..
 By mid-April, the facilities could support in excess of 1,500 personnel.

 Early in May, a single Sea King from 202 Squadron and Chinook from 18 Squadron covered air transport, particularly stores movement and replenishment for shipping.